HarshaManam49/SMS-Spam-Predictor/README.md

 To use webapp, download zip and run below commands
->'pip install -r requirements.txt' to install required libraries
+>1)'pip install -r requirements.txt' to install required libraries
->'streamlit run app.py' to host application in local host
+>2)'streamlit run app.py' to host application in local host